huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 > _“Always be a first-rate version of yourself, instead of a second-rate version of someone else.” — Judy Garland_

-> _“If stars needed the sky's permission to shine, the universe would be a very dark place.” — Matshona Dhliwayo_
+> _“If stars needed the sky’s permission to shine, the universe would be a very dark place.” — Matshona Dhliwayo_

 > _“Too many people overvalue what they are not and undervalue what they are.” — Malcolm S. Forbes_